-This major development site will be served by a link road which will be implemented in accordance with an agreed phasing and infrastructure delivery schedule as part of a masterplan for the development site.
-This road will provide a link to the A582 Penwortham Way and B5254 Leyland Road and could include a new bridge crossing the West Coast main Line or improvements to the existing bridge.
-The Masterplan exercise will begin in 2015/16 with a view to development of the site getting underway from 2016/17 and completion of the link road in 2017/18, in advance of the bulk of development on the site.
+The Pickerings Farm major development site will be served by a link road which will be implemented in accordance with an agreed phasing and infrastructure delivery schedule as part of a masterplan for the site.
+This road will provide a link to the A582 Penwortham Way and B5254 Leyland Road and could include a new bridge crossing the West Coast Main Line or improvements to the existing bridge.

+The masterplan exercise will begin in 2015/16 with a view to development of the site beginning in 2016/17 and completion of the link road in 2017/18, in advance of the bulk of development on the site.